-Source: 2016 Honors College Policies and Procedures, 5-5.
-Please review these guidelines carefully before undertaking volunteer work for the purpose of the Honors College Community Service Option.*
+The information below applies to students who entered OSU prior to Fall 2018.
+It is derived from the 2016 Honors College Policies and Procedures, Section 5-5.
+Please review these guidelines carefully before undertaking volunteer work for the purpose of the Honors College Community Service Option.

 Please note that the Community Service Option provides a waiver of honors credit hours only.
-It does not cout toward "active" status in the current semester.
+It does not count toward "active" status in the current semester.

 2. Students must have OSU and cumulative grade point averages of at least 3.50 to undertake community service to earn a waiver of one (1) to three (3) of the thirty-nine (39) honors credit hours required for the Honors College Degree (not including any honors hours used toward the General Honors Award or the Departmental or College Honors Award).